ravsii/timers.nvim/README.md

 - It’s not a plugin limited to specific timer presets, like pomodoro timers.
 [You can create them](#pomodoro-25-5-timer), but you can also do much more.
-- It’s not a plugin that implements its own runtime from scratch. `libuv` is already good enough - we simply provide a more ergonomic interface to work with it.
+- It’s not a plugin that implements its own runtime from scratch. `libuv` is already good enough - we simply provide more sugar to work with it.

 ## Demo